Digital Marketing, SEO, SEM

 3. Below average

 An ‘Average’ or ‘Above average’ status indicates that you have no major issues with your ad relevance compared to all other ads across Google Ads.
-The closer the connection between keyword and ad copy, the higher the ad relevance.
+The closer the keyword and ad copy connection, the higher the ad relevance.

 In addition, Google offers a few advanced features to improve ad relevance by allowing dynamic updates to the text of your ads depending on what people search:

-• Dynamic Keyword Insertion or DKI helps to insert different characteristics or descriptions that people search of the same product that you offer.
+• Dynamic Keyword Insertion, or DKI helps to insert different characteristics or descriptions that people search for the same product that you offer.
 For example, let’s say you promote personal loans.
 DKI would automatically add different loan types to your ad copy.

 Landing Page Experience